Justinator/lamers/README.md

 tourmasterEditedPluginFiles > include > tour-option.php I changed the menu name from Tourmaster to Lamers Tour & Travel

 Also edited the output what they call related tours.
-They only show the latest added tours, not related tours using any kind of logic, so I changed the heading output to "Recently Added Tours" instead.
+They only show the latest added tours, not related tours using any kind of logic, so I changed the heading output to "Recently Added Tours" instead. edit: This has now been turned off and replaced with fields that Lamers can edit so they can choose any tour they want to display as related.

+Edits were needed to two files in tourmasterEditedPluginFiles > include >pb folder.
+Upload pb-element-tour.php and tour-item.php after a plugin update to disable in active tours.

 If there were any edits that I missed all the files can be found in the tourmasterEditedPluginFiles folder.
 Nothing else was edited directly in the plugin

+## :office: Store Locator

 Edits to the Agile Store Locator plugin agile-store-locator-edited-files > public > class-agile-store-locator-public.php